Seven Brothers Foodmart in Lakeland

 - What did the most recent FDACS inspection of Seven Brothers Foodmart in Lakeland find?

-- Seven Brothers Foodmart in Lakeland was most recently inspected by FDACS on July 13, 2023 (Focused Inspection).
+- Seven Brothers Foodmart in Lakeland was most recently inspected by FDACS on March 31, 2026 (Failure to Renew Food Permit - Met Sanitation Inspection Requirements Check Back Needed).

 - Has Seven Brothers Foodmart in Lakeland had any stop-sale or stop-use orders?

-- No, Seven Brothers Foodmart in Lakeland has no stop-sale or stop-use orders on record with Florida FDACS.
+- Yes, Seven Brothers Foodmart in Lakeland has 2 stop-sale or stop-use enforcement action(s) on record with Florida FDACS.
+Most affected products were voluntarily destroyed.

 - What are the most common violations at Seven Brothers Foodmart in Lakeland?

-- The most frequently cited FDACS violations at Seven Brothers Foodmart in Lakeland are: 2-201.11(A): The establishment does not require food employees or conditional employees to report to the person in charge information about their health and activities as they relate to reportable symptoms, diagnosis, past illnesses or history of exposure to diseases that are transmissible through food.
+- The most frequently cited FDACS violations at Seven Brothers Foodmart in Lakeland are: 6-301.14: Sign or poster notifying food employees to wash their hands not provided at all handwashing sinks used by food employees, or handwashing signage not clearly visible to food employees.
+6-301.14; 5-402.11: Direct connection exists between the sewage system and a drain originating from equipment in which food, portable equipment, or utensils are placed.
+5-402.11 Pf; 2-201.11(A): The establishment does not require food employees or conditional employees to report to the person in charge information about their health and activities as they relate to reportable symptoms, diagnosis, past illnesses or history of exposure to diseases that are transmissible through food.
 Food employee or conditional employee does not report necessary additional information such as date of onset of symptoms or illness, or diagnosis without symptoms.
-2-201.11(A) P; 6-301.14: Sign or poster notifying food employees to wash their hands not provided at all handwashing sinks used by food employees, or handwashing signage not clearly visible to food employees.
-6-301.14; 5-202.12(A): Handwashing sink not equipped to provide hot water at a temperature of at least 100°F through a mixing valve or combination faucet.
-5-202.12(A) Pf.
+2-201.11(A) P.

 Nearby Establishments to Seven Brothers Foodmart